anuket-project/anuket-specifications/doc/tech/roadmap.md

 TODO: Placeholder for RI2 dependency diagram

-The Kubernetes based work stream in CNTT community works closely with CNCF by leveraging and evolving Kubernetes-based CNF continuous integration pipeline with automation installer and testing capabilities.
+The Kubernetes based work stream in CNTT community works closely with CNCF by leveraging and evolving Kubernetes-based infrastructure and CNF continuous integration pipelines with automated installer and testing capabilities.
+The testing capabilities from the RC2 workstream will be used by OVP 2.0 for their badging program.